Yusuprozimemet/TriplexDynamiX/README.md

 7. Customize parameters in the YAML files for the scripts.

-8. For questions or issues, please contact me at yusup.rozimemet@gmail.com
+8. For questions or issues, please contact me.

 Enjoy using TriplexDynamiX!